 Your help center includes a web form that your end users can use to submit a support request.
 Agents can also create tickets from the comments that are added to the articles and community posts in your help center.
 Replies from agents are added as comments.

-Your knowledge base articles can also be used by Zendesk messaging (see Web and mobile messaging below) in tandem with Answer Bot to automatically assist end users to locate the answers they need.
-Zendesk messaging and the messaging Web Widget also embed your support solution into websites and mobile apps.
+Your knowledge base articles can also be used by Web and mobile messaging in tandem with Answer Bot to automatically assist end users to locate the answers they need.
+Web messaging and the messaging Web Widget also embed your support solution into websites and mobile apps.

 For information about enabling Guide and setting up your help center, see Getting started with Guide.